nonameplum/ObservableThemeKit/README.md

 }
 ```

-If personally find useful to declare default implementation of the `stylesheet` in the `extension`:
+I personally find useful to declare default implementation of the `stylesheet` in the `extension`:

 ```swift
 extension Theme {